Can You Play Risk With 2 Players? | Solved And Explained!

 Typically, wiping out the opponent and their allied armies will ensure you victory.
 However, you are free to embellish with any winning goal you wish.

 The game comes with three variations too.
 Skirmish, Dominion and World at War.
+Skirmish is basically your normal Risk rules.

 Whereas with Dominion mode you are immersed into the world of Game of Thrones.
 The objective changes from world domination to Victory Points.
-First person to be in control of their seat of power and have 10 victory points wins the game
+First person to be in control of their seat of power and have 10 victory points wins the game.

 Finally, World at War is the epic 6-7 player game where you can put both boards together and invite friends round to pummel them into oblivion.

-Risk can be really fun when you only have two players.
-These variations above will make playing risk a definite choice.
 I particularly like the 6 armies variation which is a little more complex but adds plenty to the game to liven it up.